Vikalp-Sharma/AIT/README.md

-# XAI
+# AIT
-A Simple Software To Train, Test, Use AI With Audio In Arduino, And A Export That Can Export The Code Arduino Extracted.
+A Simple Software To Train, Test, Use AI With Audio,That Can Export The Model In pkl That Is Extracted.